Magnetic-Field Induced Deformation in Hybrid Stars: Summary and Conclusions

-The LORENE library is used to calculate stellar properties of NSs that present strong magnetic fields and are, therefore, not spherically symmetric.
+The LORENE library is used to calculate stellar properties of NSs that present strong magnetic fields, and are therefore not spherically symmetric.
 However in order to quantify the anisotropy, we also use solutions from the spherically symmetric TOV equations, and discuss the difference.
 For $\mu=B=0$ they of course coincide.
-In this case, the maximum mass produced with effective bag constants $B^{1/4}_{\rm{eff}}=130$ and $160$ MeV, $2.13$ and $2.02$ M$_{\odot}$, respectively, satisfy the mass and radius constraints from various measurements.
+In this case, the maximum mass produced with effective bag constants $B^{1/4}_{\rm{eff}}=130$ and $160$ MeV, $2.13$ and $2.02$ M$_{\sun}$, respectively, satisfy the mass and radius constraints from various measurements.

-Using the LORENE library, the poloidal magnetic fields turns NSs oblate, increasing the equatorial radius.
+Using the LORENE library, the poloidal magnetic field turns NSs oblate, increasing the equatorial radius.
 While the mass and radius of all stars of a family are modified by the magnetic field, this is not the case for TOV, in which case just massive stars become larger and their masses become unphysically large.
 This qualitative behavior is independent of the effective bag constant.
-Quantitatively, the effects of magnetic field affect more the mass and radii of the entire family of stars described by lower effective bag constant (softer EoS) using LORENE.
-Using TOV, the effects of magnetic field don't depend as much on the effect bag constant.
-This means that, as discussed in detail for the first time in this paper, the difference between anisotropic and isotropic general relativity solutions depends on the EoS and mass of the star we are calculating the deformation for.
+Quantitatively, the effects of the magnetic field have a greater effect on the mass and radii of the entire family of stars described by lower effective bag constant (softer EoS) using LORENE.
+Using TOV, the effects of the magnetic field do not depend as much on the effective bag constant.
+This means that, as discussed in detail for the first time in this paper, the difference between anisotropic and isotropic general-relativity solutions depends on the EoS and mass of the star we are calculating the deformation for.

 Interestingly, for some fixed stellar masses, the difference in radius between LORENE and TOV is larger for lower values of $\mu$ and $B$.
+This points to the fact that TOV should not be used to study strongly magnetized stars even for lower values of dipole magnetic moment.
 Overall, the canonical radius is always smaller for TOV, and the difference increases with effective bag constant.
 For the radius of the maximum-mass star, TOV can have smaller (lower $\mu$) or larger (larger $\mu$) radius than LORENE.
 The maximum mass of the sequence is always too large for TOV, the difference increasing with $\mu$ and effective bag constant.
+In addition, as TOV does not involve the solution of Maxwell's equations in the presence of magnetic fields, it implies the erroneous existence of a magnetic monopole.